Core

 Example Output

-Section titled “Example Output”{ "data": { "data": { "count": 1, "matches": { "environment": "production", "latest_deployment_source": "manual_run" }, "namespace": "deployments", "operation": "updated", "records": [ { "environment": "production", "latest_deployment": "v1.0.1", "latest_deployment_source": "manual_run" } ], "values": { "environment": "production", "latest_deployment": "v1.0.1", "latest_deployment_source": "manual_run" } } }, "timestamp": "2026-02-28T00:00:00Z", "type": "memory.upserted"}The Wait component pauses workflow execution for a specified duration or until a specific time is reached.
+Section titled “Example Output”{ "data": { "data": { "count": 1, "matches": { "environment": "production", "latest_deployment_source": "manual_run" }, "namespace": "deployments", "operation": "updated", "records": [ { "environment": "production", "latest_deployment": "v1.0.1", "latest_deployment_source": "manual_run" } ], "values": { "environment": "production", "latest_deployment": "v1.0.1", "latest_deployment_source": "manual_run" } } }, "timestamp": "2026-02-28T00:00:00Z", "type": "memory.upserted"}Component key: wait

 Use Cases